nsteck17/monopolizing-convo/README.md

-# CSCI 8920 Research Paper - "Monopolizing Conversations: Examining Developer Conversation Participation in Chat Applications"
+# "Monopolizing Conversations: Examining Developer Conversation Participation in Chat Applications"
 ## monopolizing-convo Tool:
 1. Asked chatgpt to generate an XSD based on example dataset
 2. Generated bindings from XSD (schema) to map XML to Java Objects